mc-cat-tty/mmr-kria-hardware-design/README.md

 ## Peripherals
 Up to now the following peripherals have been enabled:
- - MIO GPIO[0] with placement constraint on H12
+ - MIO LED_UF1 with placement constraint on F8 for user defined LED 1
- - EMIO TTC0[0] with placement constraint on A12 for fan control
+ - EMIO TTC0 with placement constraint on A12 for fan control

  > !!
 Please keep this list up-to-date in both main and development branches